 Welcome to Marjorie Kinnan Rawlings Historic State Park

-Visitors to this old Florida homestead can walk back in time to 1930s farm life where Marjorie Kinnan Rawlings lived and worked in the tiny community of Cross Creek.
+Visitors to this old Florida homestead can walk back in time to 1930s farm life when Marjorie Kinnan Rawlings lived and worked in the tiny community of Cross Creek.

 Her cracker-style home and farm, where she wrote her Pulitzer prize-winning novel "The Yearling" and other wonderful works of fiction, has been restored and is preserved as it was when she lived here.

 Before you come, you might enjoy picking up a copy of one of Marjorie Rawlings books and use her words to travel back to frontier Florida – and then come see us at the park and explore her farmyard, grove, seasonal garden and trails.
 Her book about her life here, "Cross Creek," will take you directly back to life on this land and in this community.

 We’ve mentioned our geocache in several places and included a warning about the sprinklers.
 This has both amused and sometimes confused our geo-seeking visitors.
 Yes, we have a hidden box in the farmyard area that is fun to find.
 Check out the Geo-seeking page before you come so you too can find our geocache.
 We are proud to have been visited and liked by many!